Randomized Dynamic Mode Decomposition: Technical Preliminaries

 More concisely, this can be expressed as the following augmented least-squares problem

 The estimator for the map $\bA$ takes advantage of the regularized inverse

-where the additional regularization improves the conditioning of the problem.
+where the additional regularization (controlled via the tuning parameter $\lambda$) improves the conditioning of the problem.
 This form of regularization can also be seen as a smooth filter that attenuates the parts of the solution corresponding to the small singular values.
 Specifically, the filter $f$ takes the form~\cite{hansen1987truncatedsvd}

 The Tikhonov-Phillips regularization scheme is closely related to the TSVD and the Wiener filter.
 Indeed, the TSVD is known to be a method for regularizing ill-posed linear least-squares problems, which often produces very similar results~\cite{varah1979practical}.
 More concretely, regularization via the TSVD can be seen as a hard-threshold filter, which takes the form